robert/robert.github.com/_posts/2021-11-30-better-sentences.md

 > In the past I used Hemingway Editor to spot and fix overly complex sentences.
 Over time I learned to write clearer sentences on my own.

 <img src="/images/sentences/ex3.png" style="border: 1px black solid" />

+The version that the original author wrote is perfectly reasonable too and the overall post it comes from is very good.
+I hope it's clear that I mean this nitpicking as a sincere form of flattery.

 ---